open-telemetry/opentelemetry.io/content/en/blog/2023/http-conventions-declared-stable.md

 This stable version is a significant evolution over the previous unstable version.

-Because of the number of changes, and because of the number of users impacted by these changes, we have mapped out a transition plan for instrumentations to follow when updating to the stable version, which prioritizes our users.
+Because of the number of changes, and because of the number of users impacted by these changes, we have mapped out a transition plan ([see below](#transition-plan)) for instrumentations to follow when updating to the stable version, which prioritizes our users.

 ## Rational for reworked HTTP semconv